 Our AGEW Organising Team is excited to welcome all interstate and international visitors to Melbourne.
 Below we have compiled some of our recommended places to see and travel tips to help you plan your visit.

-Melbourne’s cultural attractions include the National Gallery of Victoria, State Library of Victoria, Australian Centre for Moving Image, Melbourne’s Shrine of Remembrance, Melbourne’s street art, laneways and arcades, and a wealth of bars, restaurants, cafes and coffee baristas to choose from.
-Special events including festivals, markets, concerts, comedy, musicals and other performing arts events can be found on the Melbourne What’s On and Only Melbourne websites.
+Melbourne’s cultural attractions include the National Gallery of Victoria, State Library of Victoria, Australian Centre for Moving Image, Melbourne’s Shrine of Remembrance, Bunjilaka Aboriginal Cultural Centre and Immigration Museum.
+Scattered throughout the city, you’ll find artistic surprises in Melbourne’s street art, laneways and arcades, and a wealth of bars, restaurants, cafes and coffee baristas to enjoy.
+Here are some of the coolest streets to visit in the city and the surrounding suburbs.
+For Hipster attractions, check out the Melbourne Hipster Map.

 Melbourne’s Royal Botanical Gardens feature Melbourne’s most popular running track: The Tan is a 3.8km lap of the exterior of the gardens, which is well-equipped with water fountains and well lit for safety.
 Other popular and picturesque walking and running tracks close to the city include Albert Lake Park and the Yarra Trail along the river.